Vivekanand-R/AI-Product-Framework/README.md

 Case studies span **multiple industries and enterprise contexts**, including:

-- Healthcare & MedTech
+- Healthcare and MedTech
-- Aviation & Aerospace
+- Aviation and Aerospace
-- Automotive & Industrial AI
+- Automotive and Industrial AI
-- FinTech & Financial Services
+- FinTech and Financial Services
 - SaaS, Platforms, and Data Products

 Each case study typically explores: